University of Washington

-Washington is the flagship institution of the six public universities in Washington state.
-It is known for its medical, engineering, and scientific research.
-Washington is a member of the Association of American Universities.
-According to the National Science Foundation, UW spent $1.41 billion on research and development in 2018, ranking it 5th in the nation.
-The university has been affiliated with many notable alumni and faculty, including 21 Nobel Prize laureates and numerous Pulitzer Prize winners, Fulbright Scholars, Rhodes Scholars and Marshall Scholars, as well as members of other distinguished institutions.
+Washington is the flagship institution of the state's six public universities.
+Known for its medical, engineering, and scientific research, Washington is a member of the Association of American Universities.
+According to the National Science Foundation, UW spent $1.73 billion on research and development in 2024, ranking it fifth in the nation.
+Its 22 varsity sports teams compete as the Huskies in the Big Ten Conference of NCAA Division I, and represent the United States at the Olympic Games and other competitions.

-Additionally, Washington continues to benefit from its deep historic ties and major collaborations with numerous technology giants in the region, such as Amazon, Boeing, Nintendo, and particularly Microsoft.
-Paul G. Allen, Bill Gates and others spent significant time at Washington computer labs for a startup venture before founding Microsoft and other ventures.

-Washington's 22 varsity sports teams are also highly competitive, competing as the Huskies in the Pac-12 Conference of the NCAA Division I, representing the United States at the Olympic Games, and other major competitions.

 History

 Founding

 In 1854, territorial governor Isaac Stevens recommended the establishment of a university in the Washington Territory.
 Prominent Seattle-area residents, including Methodist preacher Daniel Bagley, saw this as a chance to add to the city's potential and prestige.
 Bagley learned of a law that allowed United States territories to sell land to raise money in support of public schools.
 At the time, Arthur A. Denny, one of the founders of Seattle and a member of the territorial legislature, aimed to increase the city's importance by moving the territory's capital from Olympia to Seattle.
-However, Bagley eventually convinced Denny that the establishment of a university would assist more in the development of Seattle's economy.
+However, Bagley ultimately persuaded Denny that founding a university would better contribute to the growth of Seattle's economy.
 Two universities were initially chartered, but later the decision was repealed in favor of a single university in Lewis County provided that locally donated land was available.
 When no site emerged, Denny successfully petitioned the legislature to reconsider Seattle as a location in 1858.

 In 1861, scouting began for an appropriate 10 acre site in Seattle to serve as a new university campus.
 Arthur and Mary Denny donated eight acres, while fellow pioneers Edward Lander, and Charlie and Mary Terry, donated two acres on Denny's Knoll in downtown Seattle.
 More specifically, this tract was bounded by 4th Avenue to the west, 6th Avenue to the east, Union Street to the north, and Seneca Streets to the south.

 John Pike, for whom Pike Street is named, was the university's architect and builder.
 It was opened on November 4, 1861, as the Territorial University of Washington.
 The legislature passed articles incorporating the university, and establishing its Board of Regents in 1862.
-The school initially struggled, closing three times: in 1863 for low enrollment, and again in 1867 and 1876 due to funds shortage.
-Washington awarded its first graduate Clara Antoinette McCarty Wilt in 1876, with a bachelor's degree in science.
+The school initially struggled, closing three times: in 1863 for low enrollment, and again in 1867 and 1876 for shortage of funds.
+Washington awarded its first graduate Clara Antoinette McCarty Wilt in 1876, with a Bachelor of Science degree.